 Canada trails the U.S. is a common refrain, but not when it comes to payments.
 Courtesy of the Interac e-transfer service, Canadians have been able to make person-to-person (P2P) payments in real-time as early as 2002.
 By person-to-person, think email or mobile phone payments to friends, family, or your landlord, and by real-time, the receiver of a payment can immediately turn around and use those funds to buy something.
 By contrast, most Americans are still stuck in the nebula of three day delays when it comes to P2P.

 Why this incredible lag?
 I think it's for the same reason why the U.S. banking system is so much more unstable than the Canadian banking system.
-Whereas Canada has a small number of strong national banks, the U.S. has a large population of weak undiversified regional.
-This lack of size and strength renders U.S. banks prone to failure while simultaneously making it difficult for them to coordinate together in order to create shared-use systems.
+Whereas Canada has a small number of strong national banks, the U.S. has a large population of weak undiversified regionals.
+This lack of size and strength renders U.S. banks prone to failure.
+It also makes it difficult for them to coordinate together in order to create shared-use systems.

 Part of the problem in providing a real time P2P solution to consumers is that U.S. banks can't use the Federal Reserve's existing small payment network, ACH, to do the job.
 ACH is a forty year old system that transfers funds with delays sometimes lasting as long as 3-4 days.
 That being said, the Canadian equivalent small payment system, the ACSS (run by the Canadian Payments Association) isn't much better, with settlement occurring the next business day.
 Yet somehow we Canadians enjoy real time P2P.